A small Kobalt read the sign. "This is the Enchanted Forest. Welcome. Do not wish for too much."

 Yarnspinner was waiting for them.
 "What is this?" he asked.

 One Kobalt came forward.
 He was old.
 He was the Ancestor of those Kobalts.
 "My lord, we wish to quest in the Enchanted Forest.
-The first Kobalt to pass the quest will become the sixth Power."
+The first Kobalt to pass the quest will become the fifth Power."

 Yarnspinner stared at the Kobalts.
 "I do not have the authority to grant that reward."